lovenets/CS-notebook/leetcode/Top Interview Questions.md

 Just preorder traverse the tree and mark null nodes.
 For deserializing, we use a queue to store the pre-order traversal and since we have "#" as null node, we know exactly where to end building subtress.

+*Why do it in pre-order?*

+Pre-order traversal while duplicating nodes and edges can make a complete duplicate of a binary tree.

 ```go
 func serialize(root *TreeNode) string {
     var sb strings.Builder